norcams/cumulus-cl-interfaces-puppet/README.md

 * ``lacp_bypass_period`` - Period for enable lacp_bypass.
 * ``lacp_bypass_priority`` - Array of ports and priority
 * ``lacp_bypass_all_active`` - Activate all interfaces for bypass: 0 or 1.
+* ``use-carrier`` - Specifies whether or not miimon should use MII or Ethtool ioctls.
+Default is 1.

 #### `cumulus_bridge`